-Actuarial computations presented in the funding valuation report are for purposes of evaluating the sufficiency of CERF's funding sources (employee contributions and county revenues) to meet the long term funding needs of the System.
-The calculations in the January 1, 2023 valuation report have been made on a basis consistent with the System's funding policy and goals.
+Actuarial computations presented in the funding valuation report are for the purpose of evaluating the sufficiency of CERF's funding sources (employee contributions and county revenues) to meet the long term funding needs of the System.
+The calculations in the January 1, 2024 valuation report have been made on a basis consistent with the System's funding policy and goals.